 Cooking a tasty feast for sharing with friends and family is part of the many pleasures of enjoying the holidays.
-While it can be a bit stressful as there are several things to plan and remember, if everything goes correctly, cooking is a remarkable holiday gift.
-Planning and being well prepared are some of the main ways to ensuring your holiday cooking is a stress-free and fantastic experience.
-Having the right tools, ingredients and menu on hand are also critical.
-Here are five practical tips to help you out as you cook for the holidays.
+While it can be a bit stressful as there are several things to plan and remember, cooking is a remarkable holiday gift if everything goes correctly.

-1) Use High-Quality Knives
+Use High-Quality Knives

-2) Prepare Some Foods In Advance
+Prepare Some Foods In Advance

 Create And Stick To A Menu

-4) Ask For Some Help
+Ask For Some Help

 Simplify Your Meals